 See older patients section for Dementia

-- Every Mind Matters: PHE Campaign and resources for adult wellbeing during the COVID-19.
+- Every Mind Matters is an NHS website providing support to look after mental health.
+Campaign Materials: PHE Campaign and resources for adult wellbeing during the COVID-19.

 - PHE Guidance for parents and carers on supporting children and young people’s mental health and wellbeing during the coronavirus (COVID-19) pandemic